There are also pages for groups in

 Address: Club del Progreso - Sarmiento 1334 – Capital Federal between Talcahuano and Uruguay Streets – Buenos Aires City.

-BASCDancers (Buenos Aires Scottish Country Dancers) are an RSCDS Affiliated group created in September 2005.
+BASCDancers (Buenos Aires Scottish Country Dancers) is an RSCDS Affiliated group created in September 2005.

 Casa del Sol.
 C. Goitia 127